 Existing land use in the Tillicum community is shown on Figure 2.
 Properties in Tillicum predominately accommodate single-family residences intermingled with multi-family uses, ranging from low- to high-density developments.
-Commercial/retail uses are generally concentrated along Union Avenue SW (parallel to the west side of 1-5).
+Commercial/retail uses are generally concentrated along Union Avenue SW (parallel to the west side of I-5).
 The Harry Todd Park is located in the northwest corner of Tillicum, northwest of Woodlawn Street SW, between Maple Street SW and North Thorne Lane SW, and covers a relatively large area.
 Tillicum also has institutional uses, including Tillicum Elementary School and the Tillicum/Woodbrook Community Service Center.

-Figure 2 also shows the existing land uses in the American Lake Gardens neighborhood.
+City of Lakewood American Lake Gardens Sewer Extension 555-3047-005 April 2007 Figure 2 also shows the existing land uses in the American Lake Gardens neighborhood.
 Similar to Tillicum, the majority of properties in American Lake Gardens are used for residential purposes and the density of development is considerably inconsistent between adjacent properties.
 A few commercial/retail properties occur on the east side of Murray Road SW, the north side of 146th Street SW, and west of Woodbrook Drive NW.
 One parcel on the south side of 150th Street SW is currently used for industrial purposes.
 American Lake Gardens has a few institutional uses, including the Woodbrook Middle School.
 Several properties scattered throughout the community are currently vacant.